Shahed-Chy-Suzan/Shahed-Chy-Suzan/README.md

 ## <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px" height="25px"> Hello, I'm [Shahed Chy Suzan](https://shahed-chy-suzan.github.io/)

-I’m a self-taught web tech enthusiast and Laravel, Vue.js Developer 💻 from Bangladesh.
+I’m a self-taught web tech enthusiast, Open source fanatic and Laravel, Vue.js Developer 💻 from Bangladesh.
 I’m passionate about technologies and love to learn new things.
-I am trying to be more creative and will come back soon with something unique...
+I prefer working in the back-end though I have an intermediate label grasp over the front-end part.
+I love to code with Laravel and Vue.js, Nuxt.js also interested in frameworks like Node.js etc. I am trying to be more creative and will come back soon with something unique...